Unleashing Creativity: A Q&A with FINE CHAOS Founder, Marc C. Møllerskov

 Q: How do you foresee the impact of the collection's storytelling on the fashion industry's perspective on societal issues?

-Hard to tell, as this industry just keeps on silencing important issues.
+A: Hard to tell, as this industry just keeps on silencing important issues.
 We will keep being vocal about the issues, no matter our size.
 The fashion industry has to be inclusive

 Q: The collection's pieces were crafted from scraps and donated garments.
 How does sustainability align with FINE CHAOS's ethos?